2015–16 HC Slovan Bratislava season

-The 2015–16 season was the 4th season of the Bratislava-based club HC Slovan Bratislava in the Kontinental Hockey League.
+The 2015–16 HC Slovan Bratislava season was the fourth season of the Bratislava-based club HC Slovan Bratislava in the Kontinental Hockey League.
 On July 2 it was officially announced that Slovan would continue playing in the KHL, with Miloš Říha appointed head coach.
 Tomáš Surový was appointed team captain with Ladislav Nagy and Michal Sersen as alternate captains.

 Schedule and results

 Pre-season

 The pre-season schedule was announced on July 12, 2015.